aoa4eva/Scripts/README.md

 # Scripts
-Useful scripts for setting up my working machine
+Useful scripts for setting up my machine for work